Wisdom Tooth and Sore Throat: Is Your Sore Throat Actually from a Wisdom Tooth? Here’s How to Tell

 • If infection is left untreated, an abscessed tooth can develop, causing increased pain, swelling, fever, and a sore throat

 These distinctions matter.
-If the sore throat is persistent, on one side, and you notice any tooth discomfort—even if mild—it’s wise to book a dental evaluation.
+If the sore throat is persistent, on one side, and you notice any tooth discomfort—even if mild—it’s wise to book an evaluation.

 When an Infected Tooth Is the Real Culprit